asymworks/pyairnow/README.md

 1. [Check for open features/bugs](https://github.com/asymworks/pyairnow/issues)
   or [start a discussion on one](https://github.com/asymworks/pyairnow/issues/new).
 2. [Fork the repository](https://github.com/asymworks/pyairnow/fork).
-3. Install [PipEnv](https://pypi.org/project/pipenv/) and set up the development workspace:
+3. Install [Poetry](https://python-poetry.org/) and set up the development workspace:
-  `pipenv install --dev`
+  `poetry install`
 4. Code your new feature or bug fix.
 5. Write tests that cover your new functionality.
 6. Run tests and ensure 100% code coverage: `make test`